xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 ```
 ![confusion1.jpg]({{ site.baseurl }}/images/confusion1.png)

-Save the trained linear regression model in .\models\LR.m so that it can be called in webapp.
+Save the trained logistic regression model in .\models\LR.m so that it can be called in webapp.

 ```python
 joblib.dump(LR, ".\\models\\LR.m")
 ```

 #### (b) Decision Tree
-We build a Decision Tree Model and use all the possible feature combinations of this model to do the training and testing.
+We build a decision tree model and use all the possible feature combinations of this model to do the training and testing.
 We calculate the training and testing accuracies and order them by training accuracy.
 ```python
 from sklearn.tree import DecisionTreeClassifier
 DT = DecisionTreeClassifier(max_depth = 12, criterion = 'entropy')